 So, what is compounding?

-Compounding refers to continuously reinvesting your returns back into your investments so that your previous returns can also generate its own earnings.
+Compounding refers to continuously reinvesting your returns back into your investments so that your previous returns can also generate their own earnings.

 For example, if you invest $1,000 at the beginning of the year, you will get $1,100 at the end of the year at an annual return of 10%.